dorna-robotics/blog/drawing/readme.md

 ## Code
 ### Image
-Find an image in SVG format or a file that can be edited in svg format.
-You can read into how the svg format works thanks to [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths).
+Find an image in SVG format or a file that can be edited in SVG format.
+You can read into how the SVG format works thanks to [MDN](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths).
 ### Actions Needed to Run
 The language we are commanding the robot in is Python.
 You will need to download [python](https://www.python.org/downloads/) if you haven't already done so.
 The line below allows you to connect to your Dorna 2.
 [For more information on the API](https://doc.dorna.ai/docs/api/python/manual/).
 ```python
 robot.connect("ip address", 443)
 ```
-The function below generates the set of commands for the robot to move in a 3D space. 'filename.svg' can be changed to choose what svg file you want to draw.
+The function below generates the set of commands for the robot to move in a 3D space. 'filename.svg' can be changed to choose what SVG file you want to draw.
 Make sure to have the file in the same directory on your computer.
 ```python
 cmds, cmds_length = svg(10).gen('filename.svg', width, length, 0, 0, a, b, cp, scale, velocity, acceleration, jerk, corner)
 ```